 - Improving clinical outcomes in musculoskeletal conditions

-- Improving rehabilitation after musculoskeletal injury
+- Improving rehabilitation for musculoskeletal conditions

-- Improving pain management in musculoskeletal disorders
+- Improving pain rehabilitation and outcomes in musculoskeletal conditions

 Tissue Engineering (TE) and Regenerative Medicine (RM) strategies which aim to combine a patient’s own cells with biodegradable scaffolds and growth factors, may offer considerable advantages over current surgical interventions used to repair or regenerate damaged tissues following trauma or disease.